hvtran21/hvtran21/README.md

 ## 🧠 What I'm About

 - 📱 I like building mobile apps
-- 🚀 Previously SWE Intern @ GDMS, current Junior Software Dev @ TTA (The Training Associates)
+- 🚀 Junior Software Developer @ TTA (The Training Associates).
+Previous SWE Intern @ GDMS
-- 🎓 Computer Engineering @ UMass Amherst, graduated in 2025
+- 🎓 Computer Engineering @ UMass Amherst, Class of 2025

 ## 🛠️ Technologies I Use